bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 There is no problem with the code.
 Its worth noting that the sequence of utxo is important.
 Imagine you are sending 21 mycoin to someone, would you spend 1 output of 30 mycoin or 2 outputs of 10 and 20 mycoin?
 There is a big science on it - https://medium.com/@lopp/the-challenges-of-optimizing-unspent-output-selection-a3e5d05d13ef

 It could be really expensive to send large amount of small outputs.
 Think of the hassle of having large amount of 1 cent in your pocket.
 Bitcoin nodes will reject transactions that are larger than 100KB in size.
 The size of Bitcoin block is limited to 1 MB and you have to pay higher tx fees if there are lots of inputs and outputs.

+It is recommended to consolidate multiple utxo addresses with small value into 1 address during low peak period.

 Q3.
 Refer to the createTransaction endpoint in main.js.
 What problem can you see with the code here?